2023 Solar Incentives Guide for Fall River, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-You might be eligible for several types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the Massachusetts government and others from the federal government.
-Categories of solar incentives include:
+Solar incentives are meant to encourage homeowners to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
+The incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the Massachusetts government and some by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
-States or counties will also sometimes offer limited-time rebates.
-Any rebates you receive will usually come off the total price before tax credits are calculated.
+• Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar system.
+States or counties will also offer limited-time rebates at various times.
+Any rebates you receive will usually be deducted from the total price before tax credits are calculated.

 Best Regional Coverage